 Ami Faku (born Amanda Faku; 28 May 1993 in Port Elizabeth) is a South African musician, performer, and songwriter.
 The fast-rising star is making waves in the South African music scene with her Afro-soul music.
-With her voice and style of music, the singer can beat competitions and make a name for herself in the Mzansi music scene.
+With her voice and style of music, the singer beats competitions and make a name for herself in the Mzansi music scene.

 Many music lovers would agree that her Afro-soul music has made them fall in love with her and her music.
-The Port-Elisabeth singer first appeared on the screen in the music contest, The Voice South Africa (2017).
+The Port-Elisabeth-born singer first appeared on the screen in the music contest, The Voice South Africa (2017).
 Mzansi noticed her exceptional singing talent and became interested in what she does.

 Her songs have made waves in the South African music scene and have made many both singers and listeners watch out for her.

 Ami has dropped several hit songs including Into Ngawe and Imali.
 She combines both classical Afro-soul style of music with today’s pop music giving birth to a piece of modern Afro-soul music.

 |Birthplace||Ezinyoka, Port Elizabeth, Eastern Cape|

 Ami does not only have beauty, a breathtaking voice, and a loveable personality alone.
 She has brains too.
 Ami studied at Nelson Mandela University (NMU), Port Elizabeth.

 Many noticed the talented singer after she appeared among the contestants on The Voice SA in 2017.
 Upon leaving the music contest, Amandi then transformed her name to Ami removing the “and” in-between and preplacing the “a” with an “i”.

 Although she did not leave the show as the winner, it is arguable that it was the avenue through which she could show how good she was.
 The Vth Season record label signed her.